Transit providers take measures to safeguard against COVID-19

 Michelle McQuigge, The Canadian Press

-Several say they have stepped up efforts to clean vehicles and stations and switched to more aggressive anti-bacterial cleansers as a precaution.
+Several say they have stepped up efforts to clean vehicles and stations and switched to more aggressive anti-microbial cleansers as a precaution.

 Public transit services say there is still no need for concern even as the number of Canadians diagnosed with the virus known as COVID-19 continues to climb.